elugens/hello-javascript/docs/general-javascript-questions/miscellaneous-js-questions/proxy-and-reflect.md

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
   <div><strong>Interview Response:</strong> Semantics that remain unchanged when implementing custom operations are called invariants.
-If you violate the invariants of a handler, a TypeError will be thrown.</div><br />
+If you violate the invariants of a handler, a TypeError gets thrown.</div><br />
-  <div><strong>Technical Response:</strong> In JavaScript proxy invariants refers to a condition that must be fulfilled by the internal methods and traps.
-In most cases, this is referring to return values.
-The internal [[Set]] method must return true if the value was written successfully, otherwise false.
+  <div><strong>Technical Response:</strong> In JavaScript, proxy invariants are a condition that the internal methods and traps must fulfill.
+In most cases, this refers to return values.
+The internal [[Set]] method must return true if the value gets successfully written.
+Otherwise false.
 Most of the internal methods require a specific return value.
 Traps can intercept these operations, but they must follow these rules.
 Invariants ensure correct and consistent behavior of language features.
-The full invariants list is in the specification.
-You probably will not violate them if you are not doing something weird.
+The complete invariants list is in the specification.
+You probably won’t violate them if you are not doing something weird.
   </div><br /><br />

 <strong>Specification:</strong> https://tc39.es/ecma262/#sec-proxy-object-internal-methods-and-internal-slots